 Copyright © 2007 by Fitch, Inc., Fitch Ratings Ltd. and its subsidiaries.
 One State Street Plaza, NY, NY 10004.
 Telephone: 1-800-753-4824, (212) 908-0500.
 Fax: (212) 480-4435.
 Reproduction or retransmission in whole or in part is prohibited except by permission.
 All rights reserved.
-All of the information contained herein is based on information obtained from issuers, other obligors, underwriters, and other sources which Fitch believes to be reliable.
+All of the information contained herein is based on information obtained from issuers, other obligors, underwriters, and permission.
+All rights reserved.
+All of the information contained nerent is based on information obtained from issuers, other obligors, underwriters, and other sources which Fitch believes to be reliable.
 Fitch does not audit or verify the truth or accuracy of any such information.
 As a result, the information in this report is provided "as is" without any representation or warranty of any kind.
 A Fitch rating is an opinion as to the creditworthiness of a security.
 The rating does not address the risk of loss due to risks other than credit risk, unless such risk is specifically mentioned.
 Fitch is not engaged in the offer or sale of any security.
 A report providing a Fitch rating is neither a prospectus nor a substitute for the information assembled, verified and presented to investors by the issuer and its agents in connection with the sale of the securities.
 Ratings may be changed, suspended, or withdrawn at anytime for any reason in the sole discretion of Fitch.
 Fitch does not provide investment advice of any sort.
+Ratings are not a recommendation to buy, sell, or hold any reason in the sole discretion of the advance of market rice a the suitability of any security. reason in the sole discretion of Fitch.
+Fitch does not provide investment advice of any sort.
 Ratings are not a recommendation to buy, sell, or hold any security.
-Ratings do not comment on the adequacy of market price, the suitability of any security for a particular investor, or the tax-exempt nature or raxability of payments made in respect to any security.
+Ratings do not comment on the adequacy of market price, the suitability of any security for a particular investor, or the tax-exempt nature or taxability of payments made in respect to any security.
 Fitch receives fees from issuers, insurers, guarantors, other obligors, and underwriters for rating securities.
 Such fees generally vary from US\$1,000 to US\$750,000 (or the applicable currency equivalent) per issue.
 In certain cases, Fitch will rate all or a number of issues issued by a particular issuer, or insured or guaranteed by a particular insurer or guarantor, for a single annual fee.
-Such fees are expected to vary from US\$1,000 to US\$1,500,000 (or the applicable currency equivale
+Such fees expected to vary from US\$10,000 to US\$1,500,000 (or the applicable currency equivalent).
+The assignment, publication, or dissemination of a rating by Fitch shall not constitute a consent by Fitch to use its name as an expert in connection with any registration statement filed under the United States securities laws, the Financial Services and Markets Act of 2000 of Great Britain, or the securities laws of any particular jurisdiction.
+Due to the relative affectioner to addictrability fitch average the unvilled to a distribute of addictories in bubbing and distribution.
+Eitch recearch must be average heartering electronic particular jurisdiction.
+Due to the relative affectioner to addict a bubbing and distribution. efficiency of electronic publishing and distribution, Fitch research may be available to electronic subscribers up to three days earlier than to print subscribers.